 There are tons of herbal products that can help to improve depression.
 These medicinal herbs not only cure depression, but also cure other symptoms of menopause.
 Some of the magnificent herbs that you can consider are Chasteberry, Rhodiola, Maca Root, Licorice, Ginseng, and Ginkgo Biloba.

-In natural treatments are used to address problems with anxiety and depression.
-The list includes the following natural remedies for this concern:, or traditional Indian Medicine,
+In Ayurveda, or traditional Indian Medicine, natural treatments are used to address problems with anxiety and depression.
+The list includes the following natural remedies for this concern:

 - Basil leaves and yogurt